fullama/Mendeley_Vienna_plugin/README.md

    - First Vienna can be gotten here: http://www.vienna-rss.org/
    - To install the plugin:
      * Download and extract the mendeley.viennaplugin file
-     * Double click on the vienna.plugin
+     * Double click on the mendeley.viennaplugin file
      *  The plugin is now installed
      *  A 'Share with Mendely' button can also be added by going to:
        * View > Customise Toolbar